ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteSpecification.md

 If the requirement describes a behavior performed by the responder, the scope of the requirement is the server.
 If the requirement describes a behavior performed by the initiator, the scope of the requirement is the client.
-If the requirement describes a behavior performed by both the initiator and responder, the scope of the requirement is for both the client and server.
+If the requirement describes a behavior performed by the initiator and responder, the scope of the requirement is for both the client and server.

 The test suites cover normative requirements which describes a behavior